 •Metabolic health profile in the form of an individual report at the conclusion of the study

-•Usage of continuous glucose monitors for five weeks, with individual reports from each week at the conclusion of the study
+•Usage of continuous glucose monitors for six weeks, with individual reports from each week at the conclusion of the study

 •Advancing medical research